Fort Fair Lawn

 Fort+Fairlawn+394.jpg

 In September 2016, the Lord Berkeley Conservation Trust secured $2 Million needed to close on the purchase of the historic Fort Fair Lawn site along with eighty surrounding acres.
 A thorough archeological review of the site has been conducted and a master plan has been designed for the property to eventually be used as a public park.
 The site is permanently protected with a conservation easement held by the SC Battleground Trust in order to uphold its archaeological, historical and natural integrity.
-In the coming months, we hope to open the Fort Fair Lawn site to the public for educational and passive recreational purposes as an expansion of the adjoining Old Santee Canal State Park.
+Fort Fair Lawn opened to the public for educational and passive recreational purposes as an expansion of the adjoining Old Santee Canal State Park in September 2022.

 “Fort Fair Lawn is probably the most pristine, intact, original American Revolutionary War fortification in South Carolina, if not the country,” said Doug Bostick, Executive Director for the SC Battleground Preservation Trust.
 Of the more than thirty forts constructed in South Carolina during the American Revolutionary war, only two remain in their original condition: the Ninety Six National Historic Site and Fort Fair Lawn.
 Due to the high clay content of the soil and other fortunes of fate, Fort Fair Lawn has not suffered from erosion, severe vandalism or other disturbances that have destroyed so many other battlegrounds in the country.
 “As one of the few existing British-built military sites in the country, this project is of national, if not international, significance,” said J. Raleigh West, Executive Director for Lord Berkeley Conservation Trust.